UNSW-CEEM/nempy/docs/source/intro.rst

 Introduction
 ============
 Nempy is an open-source python package that can be used to model the dispatch procedure of the Australian National Electricity Market (NEM).
-We believe nempy will be a valuable tool for academic researchers and industry analysts exploring a wide variety of questions.
 The dispatch process is at the core of many market modelling projects.
 As the NEM evolves, constraints and ancillary service markets are becoming increasingly important in shaping dispatch outcomes.
 Significant changes to the dispatch process are also likely to occur soon.
 Nempy allows users to easily configure a dispatch model to fit the relevant research question.
 Furthermore, if extra functionality is needed, the python